 It is evident from the above diagram that it is a multi-stakeholder process, and calls for a seamless coordination between a large number of players … and this is where the fundamental challenge lies.

 - The district administration for scheme-related matters such as enrollment and updates in the beneficiary details, etc.

 - Financial institutions and their cash-in cash-out (CICO) networks for account opening, linking or “seeding” of Aadhaar number (if Aadhaar authentication is used), checking account status, and financial transactions.

 There is also back-end coordination and interaction between different stakeholders, but beneficiaries are not aware of these and there is no role they can directly play in them, so we do not discuss them here.

 The Government of India announced more than 100 districts for Aadhaar based DBT roll out, and in addition, state governments have other such programmes in other districts.
 But there does not seem to be any clear basis for choosing the districts for rollout.
 This leads us to a very basic question: Could there be a tool that helps governments to decide which districts to choose for DBT roll out depending on districts’ readiness level?
 And, of course, this tool may also help us all to understand which areas need focus for successful roll out.

-In the next blog in this series we will discuss how MicroSave has responded to this challenge and developed “district readiness assessment” (DRA) tool, to assess readiness of a district to deliver EBTs.
+In the next blog in this series, we will discuss how MicroSave has responded to this challenge and developed “district readiness assessment” (DRA) tool, to assess the readiness of a district to deliver EBTs.